Robbevanherpe1/lazyedit/README.md

-# LazyEdit - The Effortless Code Editor
+# LazyEdit - The Effortless TUI Code Editor

 **_When you're too lazy to open a full IDE, but too productive for Notepad._**